JeremyGrosser/wacc/README.md

 replace one instruction with two and I stored them all in a Vector, which can't be modified while iterating.
 I iterate through the vector, creating a list of edits and their offsets.
 I then iterate through the list of edits in reverse order and perform the inserts.
 It's clunky, but it works.
+Maybe a linked list or building a new copy of the Vector would be better.

 I haven't been freeing memory anywhere up to this point.
 I did try to deallocate a node during one of the assembly passes, but this somehow led to an